-Improving the delivery to disabled pupils of information that is provided in written formats.
+Improving the delivery to disabled pupils (and those with a learning difference) of information that is provided in written formats.

 We offer children a range of strategies and practical support in school, for example, coloured overlays/reading rulers for ADHD and Dyslexia; Coloured overlays and reading rulers reduce the perceptual distortions of text that children sometimes describe.
 They enable some children to read text more fluently and with less discomfort and fewer headaches.